citizenfx/fivem-docs/content/docs/getting-started/setup-fivem-server.md

 ### 4. Link your account and register server

 1. Click **Link account**.
-2. Sign in and click **Continue** to authorize txAdmin to access to your Cfx.re account.
+2. Sign in and click **Continue** to authorize txAdmin to access your Cfx.re account.
 3. Set up a backup password.
 4. Review the **Creator Platform License Agreement** and the **txAdmin License**.
 5. If you agree, click the checkbox below the password.